 2 Corinthians 3:5 (5) – We are not adequate through ourselves; our adequacy is from God.

-Verse by Verse Commentary:
+Verse by Verse Commentary

-This is the seventh time Jesus used the “I am” structure to identify Himself as divine and show what is His role.
+This is the seventh time in the book of John that Jesus used the “I am” structure to identify Himself as divine and show what is His role.
 He shows His deity.
 He is the provider of strength.
 He is the one who gives the nutrients so that we can bear fruit.
 Apart from Him we can do nothing.
 At the same time His claim to deity demands a response from us.
 He doesn’t make this claim so we can say, “Oh, Jesus is a vine.
 That’s cool.”
 It is not just head knowledge, but it is meant to stimulate us to rely on Him.

 In the context, Jesus is talking to the disciples.
 The fruitful branch represents the 11 faithful disciples, while the unfruitful branch represents Judas.
 However, it also applies to all believers throughout history as well.
 Sadly, there are many professing believers who seem to be saved.
 They go to church and seem to be connected to the vine.
 Their appearance is very similar to a true believer, but Jesus makes it clear that they are not true believers.
 How can we tell the difference?
 The apostate “believers” don’t bear fruit while the true believers do.